nodesource/nsolid/doc/api/intl.md

 * `--with-intl=small-icu`
 * `--with-intl=full-icu` (default)

-An overview of available Node.js and JavaScript features for each `configure`
+An overview of available N|Solid and JavaScript features for each `configure`
 option:

 | Feature                                  | `none`                            | `system-icu`                 | `small-icu`            | `full-icu` |